Is your status card still valid?

 History of the status card

-The Certificate of Indian Status is either a paper-laminate or a plastic card that provides access to benefits and services to Status Indians.
-With very few of the security features now normally expected of a government-issued identity document.
+The Certificate of Indian Status is either a laminated or a plastic card with fewer security features than now expected of a government-issued identity document.

 In 2009, a more secure status card, the Secure Certificate of Indian Status, began to be issued it help protect Status Indians from identity theft.
 Improved security features make it less vulnerable to tampering and counterfeiting.

 Status Indians are encouraged to apply for a Secure Certificate of Indian Status.
 To get a secure status card, visit How to apply for a status card.